 The old capital of Languedoc, and now the capital of the new Occitanie region, Toulouse (known as La Ville Rose), is France’s fourth-largest city.
 It’s lively and cosmopolitan and filled with spacious squares and gardens.
 Most of Toulouse’s fine old mansions date from the Renaissance, when this was one of the richest cities in Europe.
 Today Toulouse is an artistic and cultural hub and a high-tech center, home to two huge aircraft makers—Airbus and Aerospatiale.
 Also making the city tick is its large student population: the university is France’s third largest.

-Complementing this distinguished history, Toulouse is also a city of the future and the high-tech center of the aerospace industry in France.
-It is home to two huge aircraft makers -- Airbus and Aérospatiale -- and the National Center for Space Research has been headquartered here for more than 3 decades.
+A city with a distinguished past, Toulouse is also a city of the future with the National Center for Space Research making its headquarters here since 1968.
 The first regularly scheduled airline flights from France took off from the local airport in the 1920s.
-Today long-range passenger planes of the Airbus consortium, the most important rivals in the world to Boeing, are assembled in a gargantuan hangar in the suburb of Colombiers.
-In 1997, Toulouse launched an air and space museum.
-The extraordinarily high population of students also contributes to the pulse of the city.
+Today Airbus planes are assembled in a gargantuan hangar in the suburb of Colombiers.